syncfusion-content/blazor-docs/blazor/file-manager/flat-data.md

 # Flat data rendering in Blazor FileManager component

-The Blazor FileManager component provides the option to load data either from a local object or from an injected service.
-This can be done through the newly introduced event support for actions performed within the FileManager component.
+The Blazor FileManager component provides the option to load a list of objects.
+This can be achieved by providing the response within the corresponding events.

 **Event information**

 Event Name | Description
  ---  | ---
-[OnRead](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_OnRead) | Gets or sets an event callback that will be invoked when the initial data is set and when the sub folders data are read.
+[OnRead](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_OnRead) | An event callback that will be invoked when the initial data is set and when the sub folders data are read.
-[ItemsDeleting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsDeleting) | Gets or sets an event callback that will be invoked before the delete operation takes place.
+[ItemsDeleting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsDeleting) | An event callback that will be invoked before the delete operation takes place.
-[ItemsDeleted](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsDeleted) | Gets or sets an event callback that will be invoked when the file or folder is deleted successfully.
+[ItemsDeleted](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsDeleted) | An event callback that will be invoked when the file or folder is deleted successfully.
-[FolderCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_FolderCreating) | Gets or sets an event callback that will be invoked before the folder is being created.
+[FolderCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_FolderCreating) | An event callback that will be invoked before the folder is being created.
-[FolderCreated](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_FolderCreated) | Gets or sets an event callback that will be invoked when the new folder is created successfully.
+[FolderCreated](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_FolderCreated) | An event callback that will be invoked when the new folder is created successfully.
-[Searching](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_Searching) | Gets or sets an event callback that will be invoked when the character is entered in input box for searching files or folders.
+[Searching](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_Searching) | An event callback that will be invoked when the character is entered in input box for searching files or folders.
-[Searched](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_Searched) | Gets or sets an event callback that will be invoked when the search action is completed.
+[Searched](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_Searched) | An event callback that will be invoked when the search action is completed.
-[ItemRenaming](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemRenaming) | Gets or sets an event callback that will be invoked when the file or folder is being renamed.
+[ItemRenaming](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemRenaming) | An event callback that will be invoked when the file or folder is being renamed.
-[ItemRenamed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemRenamed) | Gets or sets an event callback that will be invoked when the file or folder is renamed successfully.
+[ItemRenamed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemRenamed) | An event callback that will be invoked when the file or folder is renamed successfully.
-[ItemsMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsMoving) | Gets or sets an event callback that will be invoked when the file or folder is being cut or copied for the reason to be pasted in another path.
+[ItemsMoving](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsMoving) | An event callback that will be invoked when the file or folder is being cut or copied for the reason to be pasted in another path.
-[ItemsMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsMoved) | Gets or sets an event callback that will be invoked when the file or folder is being pasted to the destination path.
+[ItemsMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsMoved) | An event callback that will be invoked when the file or folder is being pasted to the destination path.
-[ItemsUploading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsUploading) | Gets or sets an event callback that will be invoked when the file or folder upload begins.
+[ItemsUploading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsUploading) | An event callback that will be invoked when the file or folder upload begins.
-[ItemsUploaded](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsUploaded) | Gets or sets an event callback that will be invoked when the file or folder is uploaded.
+[ItemsUploaded](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_ItemsUploaded) | An event callback that will be invoked when the file or folder is uploaded.
-[BeforeImageLoad](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_BeforeImageLoad) | Gets or sets an event callback that will be invoked before sending the image request to the server.
+[BeforeImageLoad](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_BeforeImageLoad) | An event callback that will be invoked before sending the image request to the server.
-[BeforeDownload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_BeforeDownload)  | Gets or sets an event callback that will be invoked before sending the download request to the server.
+[BeforeDownload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_BeforeDownload)  | An event callback that will be invoked before sending the download request to the server.

-## Local object
+## List object

 Blazor FileManager can be populated with local data that contains the list of objects with `ParentID` mapping.